-If it did, it wouldn’t be possible to starve to death, and no one would need to bother eating at all.
+If it did halt weight loss completely, it wouldn’t be possible to starve to death, and no one would need to bother eating at all.

 It is true that your metabolism does adapt by slowing down as you lose weight, so if you want to carry on losing weight, you need to carry on reducing your calories.

-Whether you are trying to lose weight or not, it’s a great idea to get adequate protein, and do some resistance training since both of these things will mitigate any metabolic slowdown.
+Whether you are trying to lose weight or not, it’s a great idea to get adequate protein and do some resistance training since both of these things will mitigate any metabolic slowdown.